-“I am being targeted by MHRA Inspectors” – Hardly likely if you are behaving yourself, and you are mostly compliant and know what you are doing.
+“I am being targeted by MHRA Inspectors” – Very unlikely if you are mostly compliant and know what you are doing.
 If not, and you get regulated, they are just doing their job.
-If you behave like an idiot, and put human health at risk, they may well get a sense of satisfaction shutting you down.
-They are only human, after all.
+If you behave in a way that puts human health at risk, they may well get a sense of satisfaction in shutting you down.

-“They aren’t being fair.” – Bit childish?
-The regulator goes on facts and scientific evidence.
+“They aren’t being fair.” – The regulator goes on facts and scientific evidence.
 If they are wrong, tell them why.
 Politely.

-“Don’t tell the MHRA anything you don’t have to.” – Dumb, dumb, dumb.
+“Don’t tell the MHRA anything you don’t have to.” – Definitely not the way to do things.
 We will frequently raise our own open deficiencies in an inspection.

 MHRA inspectors are trained auditors, and in some case have investigation or Police experience.
 Where you have issues, and are working to resolve them, it’s better to make the inspector aware and advise what you are doing to fix them, than to wait and “hope” they don’t find your issues.